ASHUTOSH-BRAHMA/NUSKHA-Neural-Understanding-and-Structured-Knowledge-Harvesting-from-Handwritten-Annotations/README.md

 ## Project Description

-NUSKHA is a multimodal medical OCR system that recognizes handwritten annotations in Indian prescriptions.
-It uses image enhancement and vision-language modeling to extract medicines, dosage, diagnosis, and SOAP notes into structured JSON for faster prescription digitization and healthcare record management.
+NUSKHA is a multimodal medical OCR system for recognizing handwritten Indian prescriptions.
+It combines image enhancement with vision-language models to extract medicines, dosages, diagnoses, and SOAP notes into structured JSON.
+The system streamlines prescription digitization, reduces manual effort, and supports efficient healthcare record management in real-world clinical settings.